-Some popular examples of IOT at work are:
+Some popular examples of Internet of Things (IOT) at work are:

 - Using motion detectors in a room to turn lights on and off.